rwbl/rOpen62541/README.md

 ---

 ## Author's Note & Personal Context
-This library was developed purely for personal educational use, born out of a desire to dive deep into industrial connectivity and tackle the challenging feat of wrapping the open62541 stack for B4R.
-It wasn't easy to build, but exploring cross-platform client integration — such as B4J with the PyBridge or Node-RED — and seeing the dual-core hardware spring to life made it an incredibly rewarding project.
-Moving forward, this proof-of-concept server framework will serve as a foundational wireless gateway component for the author's open-source several MAKE projects.
+**This library was developed purely for personal educational use**, born out of a desire to dive deep into industrial connectivity and tackle the challenging feat of wrapping the open62541 stack for [B4R](https://www.b4x.com/b4r.html).
+It wasn't easy to build, but exploring cross-platform client integration — such as [B4J](https://www.b4x.com/b4j.html) with the PyBridge or [Node-RED](https://nodered.org) — and seeing the dual-core hardware spring to life made it an incredibly rewarding project.
+Moving forward, this proof-of-concept server framework will serve as a foundational wireless gateway component for the author's open-source several **MAKE projects**.

 ---

 ## What is OPC UA & What is it used for?
 **OPC UA (Open Platform Communications Unified Architecture)** is a robust, platform-independent, and highly secure industrial machine-to-machine (M2M) communication protocol framework widely deployed in **Industry 4.0 / Industrial IoT (IIoT)** environments.
-Unlike standard message-based IoT protocols (like MQTT), OPC UA provides a unified [I]Address Space[/I] allowing devices to structurally expose complex object folders, variable data nodes, and custom tracking methods with rich data metadata.
+Unlike standard message-based IoT protocols (like MQTT), OPC UA provides a unified Address Space allowing devices to structurally expose complex object folders, variable data nodes, and custom tracking methods with rich data metadata.
 It is extensively used to interconnect hardware sensors, embedded controllers, PLCs, industrial SCADA systems, and high-level enterprise MES/ERP software architectures seamlessly over modern Ethernet/Wi-Fi networks.

 ---